akimender/andrew-spaceman/README.md

 ![Spaceman Logo](spacemanlogo.png)

 Play Spaceman!
-A player has 10 tries to fill in the blank of a random word!
+A player has 10 tries to fill in the blank of a random space-themed word!

 Technologies Used:
 - Javascript